JetBrains/devcontainers-examples/README.md

 # devcontainers-examples
-Examples of using DevContainers with JetBrains IDE.
+Examples of using DevContainers with JetBrains IDE (WIP).

 ## DevContainers - reproducible development environments
 The DevContainers approach allows for placing a fully functional development environment in containers: